archiejs/archiejs-docs/modules_faq.md

 We added following :-

 1. Support for lifecycle events of initialization and termination.
-2. Automatic depenency injection of modules into one-another based on `produce` and `consumes` tags
+2. Automatic depenency injection of modules into one-another based on `provides` and `consumes` tags
 3. Enchance modules by specifying `enhancer` tag

 ### Q. How to write an Archiejs module?

-_You will also need to read the next Q&A, `How to club archiejs modules in a dependency tree`?_
+_You will also need to read the next Q&A, `How to club archiejs modules together in an application`?_

 1. Create a directory for your module